MrL314/BooView/README.md

 ###### Crashes and Errors
 There seems to be a few random sparse errors from time to time.
 If you encounter an error, first restart the tool.
 If the error is persistent, feel free to contact me at `LFmisterL314@gmail.com`, and I will try to fix it as soon as I can!

+Sometimes the program will fail to run when starting.
+If this happens, just exit the program and restart it.

 ###### SMKWorkshop Discord
 If you are interested in updates to this project, or Super Mario Kart in general, come join the